-Distribution: British Columbia to Oregon, east to Nebraska
+Distribution: Puget Trough and southwest British Columbia, south, east Cascades, to Oregon, east to Nebraska

 Habitat: Coastal islands to inland valleys and lower mountains